-Organizing a small bedroom can be a challenge, especially if you want to keep it clutter-free.
+Organizing a small bedroom with a lot of stuff can be a challenge, especially if you want to keep it clutter-free.
 With more people living in condos today, it’s important to find small-space solutions that are both stylish and budget-friendly.

 Unfortunately none of my furniture from the house was able to fit into my small bedroom because it was too big.
 This meant I had to save enough money to buy new furniture, and carefully plan to make sure everything would fit.

 A tape measure became my best friend when selecting new furniture and I discovered that some stores sold small furniture specifically for condos.
 Who knew, right?

 - Declutter and Cleaning binder printables

 - 20 zero waste swaps that will save you money

 Even though I needed to buy new furniture for my small bedroom, it taught me a lot about my previous spending habits.
 I realized that you don’t need to decorate a small bedroom with all that extra furniture shown in a magazine.